Virginians in the Continental Army

 The war was therefore one fought by small field armies.
 Militias, poorly disciplined and with elected officers, were summoned for periods usually not exceeding three months.
 The terms of Continental Army service were only gradually increased from one to three years, and not even bounties and the offer of land kept the army up to strength.

-After the Massachusetts militia fought with British regulars on April 19, 1775 at Lexington and Concord, on June 15 1775 the Continental Congress authorized recruiting men to form 10 rifle companies.
+After the Massachusetts militia fought with British regulars on April 19, 1775 at Lexington and Concord, on June 14 the Continental Congress authorized recruiting men to form 10 rifle companies and forming a national army.
 Six companies were to be formed in Pennsylvania, two in Maryland, and two in Virginia.
 Assembling a military force from other colonies to support Massachusetts started the formation of a Continental Army under the control of a new national government.

 The two companies raised in Virginia came from the Shenandoah Valley.
 Captain Hugh Stephenson organized one company at Morgan Spring in Berkeley County (near Mecklenburg, now called Shepherdstown, in West Virginia).
 Captain Daniel Morgan (not related to the family for whom Morgan Spring was named) recruited the second company at Winchester in Frederick County.